openstack-infra/subunit2sql/doc/source/user/usage.rst

 run being added.
 The run_meta option takes in a dictionary which will be added to the database as key value pairs associated with the run being added.

+If you want to use a subunit stream with non-subunit data mixed in you can do this with the optional argument --non_subunit_name.
+This will treat all the non-subunit data as a file attachment with the specified name.

 .. _sql2subunit:

 sql2subunit